Last updated: January 2021

 Human stem cells can be turned into pancreatic beta cells that produce insulin, but we want them to only make insulin when glucose levels are high.
 Now that goal looks possible.
 Researchers at Washington University in St. Louis have coaxed human stem cells into making insulin in response to glucose.
 Cells implanted in diabetic mice are able to help control blood sugar.
 They are not ready for use in humans, so stay tuned for more (Velazco-Cruz et al., 2019).

-In this case SOMA stands for self-orienting millimeter applicator.
 Imagine that instead of sticking a needle into yourself, you could pop a sugar-coated pill that would attach to the wall of your stomach, insert a tiny tube, and inject insulin into your body via a spring-loaded injector.
 Scientists at MIT and other research institutes have made progress toward making this seemingly outrageous scenario real with their publication of successful results in pigs.
-They delivered insulin just as well with SOMA as they could with subcutaneous injection.
+They delivered insulin just as well with their self-orienting millimeter applicator (SOMA) as they could with subcutaneous injection.
 It will be a while until this translates into a drug available for human use, but it should be a worthwhile leap in convenience (Abramson et al., 2019).